 With basic certifications, you are credible enough to work in an entry-level role.
 From here, prove yourself and you will soon start rising through the ranks and taking on more technical work.
 Some great sources for certifications online include —

 - Udemy: Cybersecurity for Beginners

-These are just three of many examples.
+These are just two of many examples.
 Some are more “legitimate” than others.
 Check out your local education institutions, too!

 4. Make sure to do some networking